 Pub.
 515 has more information on Form 1042 reporting, partnership withholding on effectively connected income, and dispositions of U.S. real property interests by a foreign person.

 Additional information.
 For more information about backup withholding, see Pub.
-1281, Backup Withholding for Missing and Incorrect Name/TIN(s).
+1281.

 O. Penalties

 The following penalties generally apply to the person required to file information returns.
 The penalties apply to paper filers as well as to electronic filers.